 - Other symptoms can be caused by enlarged lymph nodes pressing on an organ or nerve

-Lymphomas which start in other organs such as the stomach or skin may cause symptoms such as weight loss or skin rashes.
+Lymphomas that start in other organs, such as the stomach or skin, may cause symptoms such as weight loss or skin rashes.

 Lymphoma that starts in the brain is called primary cerebral lymphoma or primary central nervous system (CNS) lymphoma.
 This is very rare.
 This type of lymphoma can cause symptoms such as